OVERVIEW

 PATIENT CARE:

-PGY-2 residents spend two months in Community Psychiatry, where they perform psychiatric diagnostic evaluations in the community and at a community clinic.
-They care for patients with chronic psychiatric illness in several community settings:
+PGY-2 residents spend two months in Community Psychiatry, where they perform psychiatric diagnostic evaluations and clinical interventions in the community They provide care for patients with chronic psychiatric illness in several community settings:

 MEDICAL KNOWLEDGE: